How to Make a Budget: Simple Steps for Financial Success

 Step 2: Calculate Your Net Income

-Your net income should stand at the top of your budget; it’s the money you really bring home after taxes and deductions have been taken out, not just what’s on paper as a salary.
+Your net income should stand at the top of your monthly budget; it’s the money you really bring home after taxes and deductions have been taken out, not just what’s on paper as a salary.
 You will not be able to come up with a realistic budget without this number.
 Include:

 • Wages or salary after tax